what is a solid state drive ssd in a laptop 1

 There are different types of NAND flash memory, including Single-Level Cell (SLC), Multi-Level Cell (MLC), and Triple-Level Cell (TLC).
 These types differ in the number of bits they can store per cell, with SLC having the highest per-cell capacity and TLC having the highest overall capacity.

-SLC NAND offers the highest performance and endurance, but it is also the most expensive.
+SLC NAND offers the highest performance and endurance but is also the most expensive.
 MLC NAND provides a good balance between performance, endurance, and cost.
 TLC NAND offers the highest capacity but has lower performance and endurance.
 The choice of NAND type depends on the specific requirements and budget of the laptop.

 Functioning of an SSD controller

-This image is property of store.hp.com.
+This image is the property of store.hp.com.

 Key Benefits of SSDs